souravjain540/scraping-amazon-article/readme.md

 With a giant website like Amazon, one is bound to face some issues with blocking.
 Let's discuss how to handle them.

 Amazon frequently presents annoying CAPTCHAs or warning screens that may detect or block your scraper.
 We can counter this inconvenience by implementing a mechanism to detect and handle these blocks.
-As soon as we stumble upon one, we simply retry the request.
+As soon as we stumble upon one, we retry the request.

 ```typescript
 import { CheerioAPI } from 'cheerio';